 A report containing a literature review of the potential impacts of the changes along with a set of recommendations of what local authorities and other actors can do to mitigate any negative impacts was published in June 2012 and is available to download above.

-There is a set of presentation slides about the report available on this page.
+There is a set of presenetation slides about the report available on this page.

 Recession and Welfare Page:

-We have now developed a section of our website for information on examples of work being done to measure and mitigate against the effects that the recession and welfare reforms might have on health, housing, income and employment.
-It is available here.
+Examples of external work being done to measure and mitigate against the effects of the recession and welfare reforms on health, housing, income and employment are available here.